Enjoy This Post? Share the Love!

 Join a ski club.

 - I have done this in the past.
-I found my club’s trip to Andorra with a weekend in Barcelona was a perfect mix of outdoors and a cultural foray with a friendly group and time alone.
+I joined my local ski club to go on two trips abroad.
+One was to the small, independent Pyrenees country of Andorra.
+We combined world-class skiing in Andorra with a weekend in Barcelona.
+It was a perfect mix of an outdoors, active sports vacation and a culturally rich foray in Spain with a friendly group but also with the option for time alone.

 - The only hitch is finding that trips and timing meet your own plans.
 Coordinating may be easier for those with flexible jobs/family activities or where retired.